yichiliao/yichiliao.github.io/_pages/about.md

 ---
 <br>
 <small>
-I’m a PhD student at Aalto University researching Computational Interaction as part of the [User Interfaces Group](http://userinterfaces.aalto.fi/), led by [Prof Antti Oulasvirta](http://users.comnet.aalto.fi/oulasvir/).
+I’m a PhD student at [Aalto University](https://www.aalto.fi/en) researching Computational Interaction as part of the [User Interfaces Group](http://userinterfaces.aalto.fi/), led by [Prof Antti Oulasvirta](http://users.comnet.aalto.fi/oulasvir/).
 Before this, I received my bachelor’s and master’s degree in Information Management at [National Taiwan University](https://www.ntu.edu.tw/english/).
-My interests are designing and building physical interactions and interfaces utilizing computational methods such as Bayesian data analysis, optimization, reinforcement learning, and meta-learning.
+My interests are designing and building physical interfaces utilizing computational methods such as Bayesian data analysis, optimization, reinforcement learning, and meta-learning.
 My ultimate goal is to bring HCI one step closer to optimized touch and haptic interactions.
 </small>

 <small>